JonasBeans/airport-manager/README.md

 This application has the ability to register pilots as well as passengers.
 It also has the ability to register airplanes that will use the airport.

-And lastly to combine to two it has the ability to register a flight.
+Lastly to combine to two it has the ability to register a flight.
-The flight has a list of passengers, a pilot (MVP*), an airplane and a
+The flight has a list of passengers, a pilot (MVP*), an airplane and an
 arrival time and place and departure time and destination airport.

 *MVP
 For the MVP a flight will only have one pilot.
-In future plans it will have the to register
+In future plans it will have the ability to register
 a Captain, and a First Officer.

 ## UML